software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 >
 > Create an issue for each _user story_.
 Add the "user story" label for each issue.
 Set the milestone as "Sprint 1".
 Add the issues to the Backlog project and move them to the "Sprint Backlog" column.

-{: .note }

-> User story related tasks can be included in the user story issue's description as a [task list](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/about-task-lists):
->
-> ```md
-> ## Tasks
->
-> - [] #5
-> - [] #6
-> - [] #7
-> ```
->
-> Task list item with a "#" prefix is a reference to a certain issue.
-You can type "#" and GitHub will suggest issues.
-Task list makes it easier to know which user story the task is related to and to track the progress of a user story.
-GitHub will automatically mark the task list item as done when the related issue is closed.

 {: .highlight }

 > The tasks that you come up with during the Sprint Planning event _should not be set in stone_.
 These tasks are there to get you started with implementing the user stories.
 You might come up with new tasks or notice that the current tasks need alterations during the actual implementation.
 In such case, do the necessary changes for the Sprint Backlog.